VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   in some cases (VIAC) but put what would have been an attainable profit out of reach for SNAP, which made it lose spectacularly.
 * Remember, large profit expectations lead to low win rates
-* On the bight side, StockBot didn't encounter andy IFEs.
+* On the bright side, StockBot didn't encounter andy IFEs.
 * This could have been because of the increased min profit, or just coincidence.
 Keep watching.